-Risks to delivery of the strategy and business plan are identified through the annual strategy development and business planning process.
+Risks to delivery of the Company's strategy and business plan are identified through the annual strategy development and business planning process.

-Risks to business processes are identified through the biannual Risk and Control Self-Assessments by first line management.
-These assessments allow the business to understand its exposure to operational risks arising from key business processes, systems and products.
+Risks to business processes are identified through the quarterly Risk and Control Self-Assessments by first line management.
+These assessments allow the Company to understand its exposure to operational risks arising from key business processes, systems and products to manage those risks appropriately.
 Where controls are considered to be inadequate or ineffective, management actions are agreed to improve the level of control.